nicolas-cusan/breakpoint-helper/README.md

 });
 ```

-## Share your breakpoints between CSS and Javascript
+## Options to provide CSS breakpoints

 There are three options to provide the breakpoint names and values to breakpoint-helper.
-The naming strategies and implementations to name your breakpoints might differ depending on your preferences and the technologies you use.
+What implementation to choose depends on the particular project setup.

+**NOTE:** All implementations expect the breakpoints to be ordered from small to large.

 ### 1. Javascript object

 Breakpoints can be passed in as a object where the object keys represent the breakpoint names and the values the breakpoints screen widths.

 The values should be of type `String` and include a CSS unit, both `px` and `em` are supported.

 ```js
 // src/utils/bph.js